Who We Are

-Mia Viverios was born and raised in Bristol, RI.
+Mia Brum was born and raised in Bristol, RI.
 She is a graduate of Rhode Island College with a bachelor’s degree in Social Work.
-Mia is pursuing her master’s degree in Leadership this spring 2018 at Roger Williams University.
+Mia pursued her master’s degree in Leadership the spring of 2018 at Roger Williams University.
 Her work background spans from working with families and the elderly population in the social work field to recruitment and training of college students for a nationally known college internship program.

 - Associate Provost for Community Engaged Learning